 As a high school senior, you will be considered automatically for admission to the prep school associated with the Academy to which you apply.
 One important point is that you must complete the enitre application process.
 A nomination is not required.
 Your leadership record across all areas (academics, athletics and activities) will be a principal consideration.
 Frankly, competing well for an Academy appointment places a student in an ideal position to be considered for the prep school.

 High school students (who are not currently prior-enlisted members of the military service) are placed into the military reserves or active duty, depending upon the particular military prep school.
 With this designation, all preppies receive a monthly stipend, which represents dollars not used to off-set the cost of uniforms and other items required by the school.
 Preppies that do not receive an academy appointment are discharged from military service.
 However, preppies that came into the prep school as enlisted members are typically returned to their military service duties as an active-duty soldier, sailor, guardian, marine or airman.

 Another class of scholarships exists for each of the five service academies.
 These are 'preparatory scholarship programs' that use private dollars to fund an additional year at a school, such as Georgia Military College in Milledgeville, Georgia, or New Mexico Military Institute in Roswell, New Mexico.
 These programs are specifically and uniquely authorized by the NCAA for the Air Force Academy, Military Academy and Naval Academy as Division One athletic programs.
 Both Coast Guard and Merchant Marine have similar programs.
 Unlike the military prep schools, students are not placed on active duty or reserve military duty.
 Stay tuned for my 'next' blog to discuss these programs, such as the AFA Falcon Scholarship, and how you might take advantage of these opportunities.

 The prep schools -- AFAPS, MAPS and NAPS -- are a bit of a mystery to most students.
-However, completing the application process and competing well with other students will support your consideration for an invitation to attend a prep school.
+However, completing the application process and competing well with other students will allow you to be considered for an invitation to attend a prep school.
 Keep this goal as your focus, and you may also become a Preppie!